-Sister Teruko became acquainted with the Maryknoll Sisters who worked in the parish next to hers.
-After her graduation from Notre Dame High School in Kyoto, she received a scholarship to attend Maryknoll College in the Philippines where she received a B.A. in Mathematics.
-Since she had been away from her family for four years she returned to Japan because by then she was very much interested in joining the Maryknoll Sisters.
+Sister Teruko was born in Kyoto, Japan on March 25th, 1945 to Nobu Ito and Masachika Ito; she has two brothers.
+Sister Teruko graduated from Notre Dame High School in Kyoto in 1963 she became acquainted with the Maryknoll Sisters who worked in the parish next to hers.
+After her graduation from Notre Dame High, she received a scholarship to attend Maryknoll College in the Philippines where she earned a B.A. in Mathematics.

-In 1978 she was assigned to Japan.
+In 1978, she was assigned to Japan.
 A Maryknoll priest welcomed her as he was trying to organize some rehabilitation centers in Japan.
-He brought the Alcoholics Anonymous program to the country and Sister Teruko did some translation.
-He created a bilingual meeting between English-speaking and Japanese-speaking AA members and she did the translation back and forth.
+He brought the Alcoholics Anonymous program to the country and Sister Teruko did some translation for him.
+He created a bilingual meeting between English-speaking and Japanese-speaking AA members and she assisted with the translation.
 It was a good way to understand the disease and the recovery process.
-She helped in MAC, the Maryknoll Alcohol Center on the outskirts of Sanya, Tokyo and was asked to join the project as a full time worker, the only non-alcoholic person on the staff.
-She made her Final Commitment as a Maryknoll Sister among her family and friends in Kyoto in 1981.
-Some of the recovering alcoholics participated in the ceremony.
+She helped in the Maryknoll Alcohol Center (MAC) on the outskirts of Sanya, Tokyo and was asked to join the project as a full time worker, she was the only non-alcoholic person on the staff.
+She pronounced Final Vows February 1st, 1981 friends in Japan.

-Sister Teruko was appointed Co-Director of the Orientation of candidates to the Maryknoll Sisters in the Orientation house in Newburgh, NY from 1989 to 1993.
-In 1989 the candidates and their directors represented six countries.
+From 1989 – 1993, Sister Teruko was Co-Director of the orientation of candidates to the Maryknoll Sisters at the Orientation house in Newburgh, NY.
+In 1989, the candidates and their directors represented six countries.

 After some studies at Fordham University, Sister Teruko was assigned to Guatemala in 1995.
-She studied Spanish in Cochabamba, Bolivia and then became part of a diocesan commission of Maryknoll Sisters for Women’s Ministries in the diocese of San Marcos, the poorest of the twenty-three departments of Guatemala.
-Their ministry is largely the formation of women and men as to the value, dignity, equality, responsibility, participation of women in the family and society.
-Through workshops and community meetings they analyze the reality and create openings to awareness of discriminatory attitudes and actions, leading then to change.
-When groups express a desire to engage in projects, they facilitate that: literacy classes, reforestation, canning of fruits and vegetables, candle and soap making, weaving and marketing of woven products, vegetable gardening, etc.
+She studied Spanish in Cochabamba, Bolivia and then became part of a Diocesan Commission of Maryknoll Sisters developing Women’s Ministries in the diocese of San Marcos, the poorest of the twenty-three departments of Guatemala.
+Their ministry was largely the formation of women and men regarding the value, dignity, equality, responsibility and participation of women in family and society.
+Through workshops and community meetings they analyzed their reality and created openings to awareness of discriminatory attitudes and actions, leading to change.
+When groups expressed a desire to engage in projects, the Commission facilitated: literacy classes, reforestation, canning of fruits and vegetables, candle and soap making, weaving and marketing of woven products, vegetable gardening, etc.

-They offer accompaniment to women and children in abusive situations, and provide workshops on alcoholism, on domestic violence and on HIV/AIDS.
-Sister Teruko offers therapeutic body treatment, such as massage, Reiki, Reflexology at an Alternative Health Center.
-Sister Teruko often remembers the call she felt to be in Guatemala when she witnessed for the first time the Indigenous people praying in Chichicastenango.
+They offered accompaniment to women and children in abusive situations, and provided workshops on alcoholism, on domestic violence and on HIV/AIDS.
+Sister Teruko offered therapeutic body treatment, such as massage, Reiki and Reflexology at an Alternative Health Center.